Lake Titicaca Travel Guide

 Why visit?

-For me, Lake Titicaca and the surroundings areas are a place to live life in the slow lane for a few days, a week, or maybe three.
-In my opinion, this is by far the best part of the country for visitors to get acquainted with local culture, and it rivals anywhere in South America for this.
-In Lake Titicaca, you can truly become a part of local life.
+In my opinion, Lake Titicaca is by far the best part of the country for visitors to get acquainted with local culture, and it rivals anywhere in South America for this.

-The reason for this is the superbly developed array of homestays, found on islands like Isla Amantaní or in shoreside communities on the Capachica and Chucuito Peninsulas.
-These are places that give you the chance to interact with, dine with, and learn from locals that for the most part, are still faithful to ancient Aymara and Quechua traditions and beliefs.
+The reason for this is the well developed array of homestays, found on islands like Isla Amantaní or in shoreside communities on the Capachica and Chucuito Peninsulas.
+These are places that give you the chance to interact with, dine with, and learn from locals that largely still follow ancient Aymara and Quechua traditions, beliefs, and ways of life.

 All of this goes on, of course, beside the tranquil waters of one of the most famous and fabulously beautiful lakes in South America.
-And while there certainly are tacky touristy spots, it doesn’t take long to get outside of the main tourist areas (Puno, Islas Uros, Copacabana and Isla del Sol) and leave the crowds behind.
+And while there certainly are tacky touristy spots, it doesn’t take long to get outside of the main tourist areas (places like Puno, Islas Uros, Copacabana, and Isla del Sol) and leave the crowds behind.

-Head out just a bit further and you’ll be rewarded by a lovely, laid-back, and mass-tourism-free version of Titicaca, found in sleepy rural towns and villages containing bewitching colonial churches and poignant pre-Inca ruins.
+Head out just a bit further than the average tour and you’ll be rewarded by a lovely, laid-back, and mass-tourism-free version of Titicaca, found in sleepy rural towns and villages often containing pretty colonial churches and poignant pre-Inca ruins.

 Where is Lake Titicaca?

-Lake Titicaca is part of the wider Peruvian Andes region and it lies in the southeastern end of Peru’s Southern Andes, and Peru as a whole.
+Lake Titicaca is part of the wider Peruvian Andes region and it lies in the far southeastern end of the country.

 Arriving by air